 Our current Pastor, Dr. Patrick M. Montgomery, arrived as Pastor in 1997 and met the task of building up the church in the wake of some very lean years.
 Bill Eaton joined the church staff as Associate Pastor December 1, 2000 and he and his family relocated in 2005.

 Associate Pastor’s Jonathan Warren and Siobhan Warren joined the staff in 2007 and moved from Wyoming in 2009.
-Christian Education Director, Tammy Scott, began in 2010 and continues her directorship as well as serving on several different committees.
+Christian Education Director, Tammy Scott, began in 2010 and served on several different committees up until May of 2018.

 Together we look forward to the future, glorifying God and uniting in fellowship with one another.